FlameF0X/Low-Rank-Pretraining/README.md

 ## Research & Development

-LoRPt was developed to democratize language model pretraining by removing hardware barriers.
+LoRPt was developed by a solo 17-year-old developer to democratize language model pretraining by removing hardware barriers.
 It enables:

 - **Academic Research**: Run experiments without datacenter GPUs
 - **Indie Development**: Build custom LLMs on personal hardware
 - **Rapid Iteration**: Test architectural ideas in hours, not days
 - **Green AI**: Reduce energy consumption and carbon footprint

+This project demonstrates that groundbreaking AI research doesn't require massive teams or resources - just curiosity, determination, and a laptop.

 ## Citation